 Prevention Research Intervention Research Program Evaluation Trainin & Mentoring Community Partnerships

-CBRI is housed at Florida International University (FIU), a minority-serving institution (MSI) that is ranked as the 4th largest public university in the U.S. and the 2nd largest in Florida.
+CBRI is housed at Florida International University (FIU), which is the 2nd largest public university in Florida.
 The Carnegie Foundation has named FIU in two of their top tier classifications, (1) High Research and a Community Engaged University and (2) R1: Doctoral University – Highest Research Activity.
 FIU considers itself a solutions center for its community and has earned the title of AshokaU Changemaker Campus.
 The FIU 2015-2020 Strategic Plan notes, “FIU has been at the heart of bringing wellness to our community.”